reipared/profilecard/README.md

 ## Conclusion

-This README file template provides a starting point for showcasing a Neomorphic Profile Card in your GitHub repository.
+This README file template provides a starting point for showcasing a Neomorphic Profile Card.
 You can customize the content, styling, and structure according to your needs.
 Remember to update the profile image, social media links, and other details to match your own information.
-Feel free to